apache/airflow/docs/apache-airflow/concepts/scheduler.rst

   performance.
 For example there are anecdotal evidences that increasing IOPS (and paying more) for the EFS performance, dramatically improves stability and speed of parsing Airflow DAGs when EFS is used.
 * Another solution to FileSystem performance, if it becomes your bottleneck, is to turn to alternative mechanisms of distributing your DAGs.
-Embedding DAGs in your image and GitSync distribution have both the property that the files are available locally for Scheduler and it does not have to use a distributed filesystem to read the files, the files are available locally for the Scheduler and it is usually as fast as it can be, especially if your machines use fast SSD disks for local storage.
+Embedding DAGs in your image and GitSync distribution.
+Both have the property that the files are available locally for Scheduler and it does not have to use a distributed filesystem to read the files, the files are available locally for the Scheduler and it is usually as fast as it can be, especially if your machines use fast SSD disks for local storage.
 Those